 To name the Catholic Foundation for Diocese of Salina as a beneficiary of your retirement plan, contact your bank or insurance company to see whether a change of beneficiary form must be completed.

 Login to your account or request a Change of Beneficiary Form from your custodian (the business holding your money or assets).

 Follow the links to change your beneficiary or fill out the form.

-Be sure to spell the name of our organization properly: Roman Catholic Diocese of Salina
+Be sure to spell the name of our organization properly: Catholic Foundation for Diocese of Salina